Skip to Main Content

 4 credit hours

 Prerequisites: BIOL 2230/BIOL 2231, BIOL 3250/BIOL 3251; CHEM 1110/CHEM 1111, CHEM 1120/CHEM 1121.
-Basic techniques of microbial genetics and gene manipulation with emphasis on the application of molecular genetics in basic and applied research.
-Six hours lecture/laboratory.
+Corequisite: BIOL 4451.
+Basic techniques of molecular genetics and gene manipulation with emphasis on the application of molecular genetics in basic and applied research.
+Three hours lecture and one separate three-hour laboratory.

 BIOL 4450 - Molecular Genetics